Best in the US Tournament Rules

 • 15 runs after 3 innings

-• 10 Runs after 4 innings
+• 10 runs after 4 innings

-• 8 Runs after 5 innings (Not Applicable for Semifinal + Championship Games)
+• 8 runs after 5 innings

 Home/Away Determination:

 • The home team will be the official book and will record game start time when announced by the umpire.
-All teams need to be prepared to start 15 minutes prior to their official start time.

-Time limits:
+Time Limits:

-• Time will begin on First Pitch
+• Time will begin on First Pitch of the game.

 • Semi-Final and Championship Games do not have a time limit.

-Extra Innings (Winners Bracket Games Only):
+Extra Innings (Winners Bracket Games, including Semi-Finals):

 • Last hitter from previous inning @ 2nd base.